iifl-logo

 The Company has put in place a robust internal control system to prevent operational risks through a framework of internal controls and processes.
 These controls ensure that the business transactions are recorded in a timely and complete manner in the financial records, resources are utilised effectively and the assets are safeguarded.

-The internal audit function is carried through a professional firm of independent assurance service providers.
-The Audit Committee and the Board in consultation with the internal auditors, statutory auditors and operating management approve the annual internal audit plan.
+The internal audit function is outsourced to a professional firm of independent assurance service providers.
+The Audit Committee and the Board in consultation with the Internal Auditors, Statutory auditors and operating management approve the annual internal audit plan.
 The scope also covers the internal financial controls and internal controls over financial reporting.
 The internal audit findings are placed before the Audit Committee at each of its quarterly meetings for review.
 The managements responses and counter measures are discussed in the Audit Committee meetings.
 This process ensures robustness of the internal control system and compliance with laws and regulations including resource utilization and system efficacy.

 The information and opinion expressed in this Report may contain certain forward-looking statements, which the management believe are true to the best of its knowledge at the time of its preparation.
 Actual results may differ materially from those either expressed or implied in this report.